 - Most Christians say “It has always been this way!”
 Few Christians have the courage to buck the religious system.
 Most of us have never experienced anything any different than the models we see today.
 We agree with values from the business sector and say if it’s big and growing it must be God.
 We also wrongly surmise if they can sustain a large budget, they must have the backing of the Lord.
 I have heard this many times; “They have the seminary degrees and the religious titles so they must know more than us.”
 The problem is an identity issue.
 The status quo remains and is maintained by believers who don’t know who they are in Christ.

-What is the REAL Presence of Christ?
+What is the REAL Presence of the Lord?

 The REAL presence of Christ doesn’t come and go like it did in the Old Testament.
 We are New Testament believers, and as such we live in a NEW totally different and better Covenant.
 The Lord Jesus entered into the Presence of the Father that we who believe may abide (remain) in His presence eternally.
 This assurance is the greatest strength of the New Testament believer (that the Lord would never leave us or forsake us).
 Any insecurity concerning His presence in us and with us is the enemy’s greatest weapon against believers so that they may not accomplish what they were left on earth for.